Student Success Story: Savannah Somerville

 Savannah Somerville is a model graduate for what it takes to succeed.
-She is focused and determined and knows exactly what her goals are and has been going after them since the day she graduated.
+She is focused, determined, and with specific goals in mind, she has been going after them since the day she graduated!
 Her enthusiasm and professionalism on set has connected her to a stream of production jobs.
 In just 2 years since graduating from the Multimedia Master Makeup Artist Program at The Art of Makeup School in December 2017, Savannah is a full-time working makeup artist in Portland.

 As any artist knows, learning never stops.
 We often see Savannah back at The Art of Makeup, assisting guest artists at the top of their industry.
 She has taken every opportunity to grow her own career as an artist by going after each job on The Art of Makeup student graduate job board, which have lead to many other jobs, networking on jobs and at events, and making connections in Los Angeles by working for IMATS (International Makeup Artist Trade Show) and being an overall delight to work with.
 That is how you do it and that is how Savannah is doing it!
 Her journey has been hard work and we are excited to get a chance to share her story!